 These are not famous tourist attractions yet, but if you type the location on Google Maps, it shows the direction.
 So use your phone for navigation.

 Its locations are on the outskirts of Riyadh, so combine these two in one day with a rental car.
 A taxi and organized tour will cost a fortune.
 So self-drive is the cheapest way – you can rent a vehicle for 35 USD a day in Riyadh.

 The vista reminded me of visiting the Grand Canyon in Arizona.
 You probably don’t expect to see this view in Riyadh, making your trip an unforgettable event in Saudi Arabia.
 However, this will be the most expensive thing to do in Riyadh, it costs 345 riyals (€84), but it is a once-in-a-lifetime experience.
 You can choose to go for a hike or want to see the spectacular scenery – the options are yours.
 The view at the Edge of the World is stunning and has geographic features.
 It is still an undiscovered beauty because getting there on your own isn’t easy, so going on tours is the only way.

 Tips: How To Get There

-Not very easy as you need to book this in a travel agency.
-Some say you can go by yourself, but you need four-wheel drive because you’re going off-road to the last part of the park.
+Not very easy as you need to book this with a travel agency.
+Some say you can go by yourself, but you need a four-wheel drive because you’re going off-road to the last part of the park.
 But I haven’t dared to do it as accidents happen here.